Title: Look, Daddy, Look!

 You can find additional information about the prize here.

-I am very grateful to the publisher for providing me with an advanced digital copy in exchange for an honest review.
+I am very grateful to the publisher for providing me with a complimentary digital copy of this book.
+This voluntary review contains my honest opinion.